slouc/concurrency-in-scala-with-ce/README.md

 ...
 ```

-At the 10th iteration of the loop, each `IO`s will shift to thread pool number one.
-This means that, at that point, both fibers are going to get scheduled on the same single thread from that pool, and there will be no subsequent `shifts`.
+At the 10th iteration of the loop, each `IO` will shift to thread pool number one.
+At that point, both fibers are going to get scheduled on the same thread (the only one in that pool), and there will be no subsequent `shifts`.
 So soon after initial "ABAB..." we will suddenly stop seeing "B"s:
 ```
-[pool-1-thread-1] A
+...
 [pool-2-thread-1] B
 [pool-1-thread-1] A
 [pool-2-thread-1] B
 [pool-1-thread-1] A
 [pool-1-thread-1] A
 [pool-1-thread-1] A
-[pool-1-thread-1] A
 ...
 ```

-If we would keep shifting (e.g. by saying `i > 10` instead of `i == 10`), we would keep getting "A"s and "B"s interchangeably like we have so far.
+If we would keep shifting now (e.g. by saying `i > 10` instead of `i == 10`), we would keep getting "A"s and "B"s interchangeably like we have so far.
 But we only shifted once, both loops to the same `ContextShift` (that is, to the same single threaded thread pool), and we stopped shifting at that point.
-So both fibers ended up stuck on a single threaded thread pool, and without further shifts, the other one will starve to death.
+So both fibers ended up stuck on a single thread, and without further shifts, one of them will starve.

 ### IO vs Future

 What do you think happens if we swap `IO` for a `Future` in the cases we saw earlier?

-Let's start with the single thread example:
+Let's start with the single threaded example:

 ``````
 implicit val ec = ExecutionContext.fromExecutor(Executors.newFixedThreadPool(1))